Important information regarding fire closures and fire restrictions for BLM Oregon and Washington

 To make your tidepool experience safe and worthwhile:

-- Step on bare rocks, not the plants and animals.
+- Walk on bare, dry rocks, avoid stepping on tidepool plants and animals.

 - To avoid injuries to the animals, please OBSERVE them; DO NOT pick them up, poke them, or move them.

-Commonly seen animals include sea stars (starfish), plant-like green anemones, spiny purple sea urchins, mussels, volcano shaped barnacles, turban snails, hermit crabs, small fish called sculpins and many more.
+Commonly seen animals include anemones, urchins, mussels, barnacles, seastars, and many more.

 Birds are one of the most abundant, easily watched forms of wildlife at the Yaquina Headland.
 The availability and diversity of habitat at Yaquina attracts different bird species all year-round.